-One More Voice makes an important critical contribution by engaging with literary and historical scholarship in a manner that shifts critical debate in new directions.
-The project also models a way of encouraging new scholarship while bringing it to other practitioners and the public at a time when funding options may suddenly be curtailed and normal publishing practices disrupted.
+One More Voice engages with literary and historical scholarship in a manner that shifts critical debate in new directions.
+The project also models a way of encouraging new scholarship while bringing it to other practitioners and the public at a time when funding options have been cut back and normal publishing practices disrupted.
 Our project’s design both animates and informs this critical contribution through the application of minimal computing, a low-tech form of digital humanities development that has gained considerable traction among practitioners in recent years.

 Agile publication top

 - We have used open online repositories like the HaithiTrust and Internet Archive to supplement the materials available from Livingstone Online.

 In more general terms, the use of digital recycling has enabled us to avoid some of the challenges involved in new site development, while giving us more time to attend to the creation and delivery of quality content.
 We have also been able to capitalize on work already done by affiliated projects or by projects with which we are working in solidarity and, in turn, have ourselves created an open access resource – the One More Voice project site – that might itself now be recycled in other contexts.